What is autism?

 Signs of autism

-General signs of the autistic spectrum include mild to severe impairments in social interactions and verbal and non-verbal communication, perceptual disorders, as well as limited and repetitive behavioral patterns.
+According to the ICD-10 classification system (International Classification of Diseases, WHO, 1992), signs of the autistic spectrum include mild to severe impairments in social interactions and in verbal and non-verbal communication, but also perceptual disorders, as well as restricted and repetitive behavioral patterns.

 - Changed sensory perception